Stop Debt Collectors

 What Can I Do?
 (FIGHT THEM)

-Be it here in St. Charles County or otherwise, yes they are “A Pain in the Neck”?
-That’s what many of you are thinking, and “neck” might not be the only term your thinking of when it comes to the daily harassing phone calls from bill collectors (Insert expletive here).
-They threaten, they insult, they make you feel bad, and then they demand money, NOW!
+Be it here in St. Charles County or otherwise, yes, they are “A Pain in the Neck”?
+That’s what many of you are thinking, and “neck” might not be the only term you’re thinking of when it comes to the daily harassing phone calls from bill collectors (Insert expletive here).
+They make threats, they insult, they make you feel bad, and then they demand money, NOW!

 1. Are they calling your cell phone?